ChrisEssery/group-project/Portfolio/Background.md

 ### Setting the context

 According to a recent report by the Lancet Public Health, the Covid-19 pandemic and enforced social distancing measures have significantly affected the mental health and wellbeing of older adults [[**1**]](#references).
 It follows from this, the author's claim, that there has been an unprecedented rise in levels of loneliness and social isolation among this demographic [[**1**]](#references).
 But many factors underly the emergence of these public health issues.
 Covid-19 has played its part, and likely acted as an accelerant driving these health issues above the normal average.
 But loneliness and isolation among the elderly pre-date the pandemic [[**1**]](#references).
 With advances in modern medicine and a rise in the global average life expectancy, ageing societies continue to grow without sufficient investments in social care infrastructure.
-What's more, loss of loved ones, reduced mobility, and an increased chance of illness often prevent this group from socialising which in turn leads to an increase in loneliness and isolation.
+What's more, loss of loved ones, reduced mobility, and an increased chance of illness often prevent this group from socialising, which in turn leads to an increase in loneliness and isolation.
 This points to a growing public health issue affecting societies worldwide - one that is likely to continue with the growing size of the elderly population.

 <div align="center">